-There are so many ways to do your wainscoting, and they look great in their own way.
+There are so many wainscotting ideas out there, and they all look great in their own way.

-Take a look a the different layouts that exist on Pinterest.
-If you don’t find exactly what you want come up with your own wainscoting flavor with a mix from one or two that you do like.
+Take a look a the different wainscotting layouts that exist on Pinterest, do a search and you’ll find countless wainscotting designs.
+If you don’t find exactly what you want, come up with your own wainscoting flavor that’s a mix of one or two designs you like.

 The Pin The Inspired Us

 This is the pin that inspired our flavor of wainscoting design.
 We loved how it looked and loved the second horizontal molding between the boxes or frames and the chair molding.

 Our flavor of wainscoting differs from the pin that inspired it in a few ways – but I think you can see the similarity.